Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 For foreigners, there's a fourth question: can you legally work here at all?
 Nepal doesn't currently offer a digital nomad visa, and its work-permit rules are strict.

 Yes.
 Freelancing is legal in Nepal, and you don't need a special freelancer license.
-In most cases, you only need to register with the IRD (Nepal's tax authority) and get a PAN (tax ID).
+In most cases, you usually need to register with the Inland Revenue Department (IRD), Nepal's national tax authority, and get a Permanent Account Number (PAN), the tax ID used for invoicing, banking, and tax filing.

 If you're a Nepali citizen or resident, the process is straightforward: get your PAN, choose your tax scheme, and you're ready to work and invoice clients.

 If you're a foreign national, your immigration status is important.
-A tourist visa doesn't allow you to work in Nepal.
-Working for a Nepali company usually requires a work permit and a work visa.
+A tourist visa issued through Nepal's official immigration portal does not allow you to work in Nepal.
+Working for a Nepali company usually requires a work permit, government permission to take employment, and a work visa, the immigration status tied to that permission.

 If you're living in Nepal while working remotely for foreign clients, the rules aren't fully clear.
 Indian nationals are generally exempt from work permit requirements.
 If you're a foreign freelancer planning to live in Nepal, it's a good idea to get professional legal advice before you start.